ge-org/php-file-upload/README.md

 ## Closures

+Closures are used to provide you with information about errors or constraints that do not hold while the upload is in process.
+A closure is also used to give you the possibility to manipulate each `File` object before it will be uploaded.

+The `error()` method accepts a closure that will be called if an error occurrs while uploading the file.
+It will be passed the type of error, the error message and the `File` object that caused the error.

+The `errorConstraint()` method accepts a closure that will be called if a constraint does not hold while uploading the file.
+It will be passed the constraint object and the `File` object.

+The `save()` method accepts a closure that will be called for each file before it will be uploaded.
+It will be passed the `File` object that will be uploaded.
+If this method returns a string it will be used as the directory to which the file will be uploaded.

 ## Constraints

 Constraints are used to control that the uploaded files comply with rules that you want to enforce.
 For example limiting the file size or restricting the mime type to images.